lc00/wiki-experiment/Teach-Like-A-Champion.md

 * Make the students look forward to upcoming activities to build energy
 * You can only think deeply if you know a lot- otherwise they just trade empty ideas and unfounded speculation
 * Knowledge that's in your long-term memory doesn't diminish your processing capacity- knowledge that's in your short-term memory _does_
+* If something has to get squeezed out of a lesson for time, it should not be the writing.

 ## Check For Understanding